Region: Badgingarra, 2.5 hours north of Perth

 See what John has to say about:

-- Holding soil moisture with no-till practices
+- Holding soil moisture and reducing erosion with no-till

-- Managing non-wetting soils
+- Managing non-wetting soils and sub-surface acidity

-- Sowing shorter-season crop varieties
+- Sowing shorter season crop varieties in a late break

 - Using weather forecasts to adjust cropping plans